 Authorities also use the 1962 Penal code to harass human rights defenders, bringing charges against which include “instigation to disobey the laws and “publication or circulation of false, exaggerated and tendentious news capable of disturbing public order” among others.

 Somalia also remains a dangerous place for international and domestic organisations working to address the country's serious humanitarian issues.
 Aid workers are constantly under threat, especially when carrying out fieldwork and in the southern parts of Somalia where the armed group Al-Shabaab dominates.

 The authorities rarely respect the freedom to assemble peacefully.

-The authorities rarely respect the freedom to assemble peacefully.
-Despite clear protection for this right in Article 20 of Somalia’s constitution, the relevant minister regularly denies requests to gather, even if those meetings are small scale and held indoors.
-The intelligence services also interfere with the right to assemble and in July 2016 banned meetings organised by two separate clans to discuss forthcoming elections.
-In 2015, the state had also denied permission for the opposition party to hold a demonstration against a 22-month extension of the President’s term of office.
-Instead, authorities descended on peaceful marchers with violence.
+The authorities rarely respect the freedom to assemble peacefully even though this right is enshrined in Article 20 of Somalia’s constitution.
+Protesters have been killed or injured by security forces using live ammunition to disperse them.
+Further the authorities regularly denies requests to gather, even if those meetings are small scale and held indoors.
 The state also has been reported to intimidate and threaten leaders of the Federation of Somali Trade Unions and the National Union of Somali Journalists.

 Attacks on journalists continue in Somalia, although the provisional Constitution protects free speech.